Americans prepare to welcome thousands of Afghan refugees, even as political rhetoric heats up

 Since 2017, Clarin and her wife, Sheril, have helped five Afghan families approved for special visas come to the United States — the most recent arrival in May.
 She and a former Army commander she worked with combined forces to try to help more people — but she worried it wouldn’t be enough.

 “We’re getting really good at the paperwork,” Clarin said.
-“But people need more help than having the visa and a piece of paper that says you can go to the airport. . . .
-Because you can’t get to the airport.”
+“But people need more help than having the visa and a piece of paper that says you can go to the airport … Because you can’t get to the airport.”

 She tearfully described a phone call from a young woman in Kabul who had applied for a visa in 2019 but was still waiting for approval.
 The woman asked Clarin if she should risk going to the airport and what would happen if she didn’t try to get out.